Webs of Type P: The p-Webupdown Category

 \subsection{Implied Relations for \texorpdfstring{$\pWeb_{\uparrow\downarrow}$}{p-webupdown}}

 The following theorem establishes a number of additional relations which follow from the defining relations of $\pWeb_{\uparrow \downarrow}$.
-In particular, they show that (up to a sign) isotopic diagrams are equal regardless of orientation and the tag-in and tag-out morphisms move freely through crossings and along strands.
+In particular, they show that diagrams which are the same as oriented graphs (which may have edges with tag-in and tag-out diagrams) are equal, up to a sign.
+In particular, up to a sign, tag-in and tag-out morphisms move freely through crossings and along strands.

 \begin{theorem} The following equalities hold in \(\pWeb_{\uparrow \downarrow}\) for all \(a,b,c \in \mathbb{Z}_{\geq 0}\) and all admissible strand orientations: